 Thankfully, the ants which invade UK homes are tame in comparison to some of the more aggressive species found in warmer climates.
 As such, we do not have to deal with massive colonies which are capable of devouring everything in their path.
 There are five types of ant commonly found in homes and gardens throughout the UK.
 These are:

-- The garden ant – these ants, as the name suggests, can be found primarily in gardens.
+- The garden ant– these ants, as the name suggests, can be found primarily in gardens.
 They prefer to build nests in the soil or beneath paving stones and patios.
-You have surely seen lines of these little black ants following clearly defined routes to food sources.
 Speaking of their eating habits, garden ants have quite the sweet tooth but are also quite partial to high protein foods, such as meat and pet food.